Danko-Lab/tutorials/PausingIndex.md

 To ease the transition for those not familiar with R, I have also provided a script that can write out violin plots (see here: ```/workdir/data/pauseIndexCDFs.R```).
 I would encourage those with R experience to poke around and look at the data in several different ways.
 To work with this sciprt, download it to your machine and make the following changes:
 * Line 26: Specify the path to your own ```data-rpkms.RData``` file.

+If it completes successfully, that script will create a new PDF file ```PI-Vioin-Plot.pdf```.
+Here is the resulting graph:

 <img align="left" src="etc\PI-by-stage.png" width="900">

+What do you interpret this to mean?